ManojDatla5657/Articles-insight-retriever/README.md

-# 📰 News Research Tool
+# 📰 Article Research Tool

 A Streamlit application for researching news articles by querying multiple sources.
 The tool processes URLs, creates embeddings, and answers questions based on the content of those articles using a combination of LangChain, HuggingFace, and Google Generative AI embeddings.